leodeslf/leaf/summs/ux/ux-foundations-ixd/the_ixd_model.md

 ### Practice to learn

 * We observe our own behavior and the outcomes that occur.
-* Repeated interactions strengthen then associations and improve the accuracy of predictions.
+* Repeated interactions strengthen the associations and improve the accuracy of predictions.
 * The more we practice, the faster and more accurate our interactions with the product become.

 ### Intuitive Design

-Even when when products are "intuitive", they may require multiple uses and practice before people learn and remember how to interact.
+Even when products are "intuitive", they may require multiple uses and practice before people learn and remember how to interact.

 ## Remember

 ### Memory and remembering

-* **Sensory Store**: during the perceive phase we process all incoming information and indentify the important elements.
+* **Sensory Store**: during the perceive phase we process all incoming information and identify the important elements.
-* **Working Memory**: during the feedback and learn phases we process information for meaning and associations.
+* **Working Memory**: during the feedback and learning phases we process information for meaning and associations.
 * **Long-term Memory**: during the remember phase we store learned information (and skills) for future use.

 ### Transfer

 * We recognize products we have used before, may remember how to use them, and recall and ew-use what we learned.
-* We notice similarities between prior experiences and new products, transfer what we learned from earlier product experiences, and apply those skills and knowledge to the new prducts.
+* We notice similarities between prior experiences and new products, transfer what we learned from earlier product experiences, and apply those skills and knowledge to the new products.

 Sometimes, we can mismatch, confuse, or even forget what we have learned.